 Any such objection is ill-informed.

 If you want to lodge a meaningful objection to a proposed building it must address local development controls to be taken seriously.
-You will need to thoroughly review plans and specifications for the project, assess them against all applicable local development criteria and prepare a reasoned statement outlining the basis of your concern.
+You will need to thoroughly review plans and specifications for the project, assess them against all applicable local development criteria and prepare a reasoned statement outlining the basis for your concern.

 An unreasonable objection has little chance of influencing the decision-makers.
 Further, objections raised after the building has been built have even less chance of changing the outcome.